dolfinx.fem.petsc

 Returns:

-A PETSc matrix with a blocked layout that is compatible with a.
+A PETSc vector with a layout that is compatible with L. The vector is not initialised to zero.

 Parameters: